hypar-io/Elements/README.md

 In addition to having a friendly API, the Elements library offers the ability to serialize your data to [glTF](https://www.khronos.org/gltf/), JSON, and [IFC](https://www.buildingsmart.org/about/what-is-openbim/ifc-introduction/).

 ## Why
-When we started [Hypar](https://www.hypar.io), we needed a small library of building elements that could run in micro-services executing on Linux, and was therefore free of dependencies on host applications like Rhino or Revit.
-We wanted it to have an API that took the best parts from the various object models and programming APIs available in the AEC space.
-We wanted it to serialize to formats like JSON and IFC that were useful to architects, engineers, and contractors.
-And even though the library needed to stand alone, we wanted it to be usable in add-ins to other popular AEC applications like Dynamo, Grasshopper, Revit, and Unity.
-We looked around and nothing fit the bill, so we started building this.
+One of the core philosophies at [Hypar](https://www.hypar.io) is that we shouldn't rebuild the wheel.
+We looked around for existing libraries that fulfilled the following requirements:
+- The library can run in micro-services on Linux.
+- The library is free of dependencies on host applications like Rhino or Revit.
+- The library has an API that takes the best parts from the various object models and programming APIs available in the AEC space.
+- The library can serialize data to formats like JSON, IFC,and glTF, that are useful to architects, engineers, contractors, and people building real-time visualization applications for AEC.
+- The library is written in a language that supports developer productivity through things like type safety, and which supports code re-use in other popular AEC applications like Dynamo, Grasshopper, Revit, and Unity.

+Nothing fit the bill.
+So we started building this.

 ## Donate
 Hypar Elements is open source and will remain so **forever**.
 Your donation will directly support the development of the Hypar Elements.
 Hypar Elements has been demonstrated to work in Revit add-ins, Unity projects, and as Lambdas running on AWS.
 Send us a donation and open a feature request telling us what you'd like it to do.